eeimont1/Thrusty/README.md

 **Download:** open this repository's **Releases** section and choose `Thrusty-1.0.0-Setup.exe`, or the portable Windows ZIP.
 GitHub's automatic “Source code” download does not contain a compiled application.

-## What you get
+## Mappings

 - **Wheel → controller:** steering on left stick X, accelerator on RT, brake on LT, plus buttons and D-pad diagonals.
-- **Calibration and remapping:** separate pedal calibration, 128 selectable physical buttons, inversion, deadzone and steering curve.
+- **Calibration and remapping:** separate pedal calibration, inversion, deadzone and steering curve.
 - **0–100% centering:** full nominal driver-force commands are available at 100%, subject to the wheel's own driver settings.
 - **Power-steering feel:** a lighter center, progressively firmer loading and a controlled return.
-This is a local approximation.
+This is a local approximation and doesn't pull from game telemetry.
 - **Near-center boost:** firm up small corrections without increasing force at larger steering angles.
 - **Feedback diagnostics:** live input meters, rumble counters, a wheel-pulse test and an Xbox-rumble round-trip test.
 - **Classic Windows UI:** native C++, no Python, npm or .NET runtime required to use the app.